 Rollovers and withholding.
 You may "rollover" most Plan distributions to an IRA or another qualified plan and avoid current taxation.
 You may accomplish a rollover either directly or indirectly.
-In a direct rollover, you instruct Mass Mutual that you wish to have your distribution deposited directly into another plan or an IRA.
-In an indirect rollover, Mass Mutual actually makes the distribution to you and you may rollover that distribution to an IRA or another qualified plan within 60 days after you receive the Plan distribution.
+In a direct rollover, you instruct the Plan Administrator that you wish to have your distribution deposited directly into another plan or an IRA.
+In an indirect rollover, the Plan Administrator actually makes the distribution to you and you may rollover that distribution to an IRA or another qualified plan within 60 days after you receive the Plan distribution.

-If you are eligible to directly rollover a distribution but choose not to, 20% of the taxable distribution for federal income tax withholding purposes must be withheld.
+If you are eligible to directly rollover a distribution but choose not to, the Plan Administrator must withhold 20% of the taxable distribution for federal income tax withholding purposes.
 The Plan Administrator will provide you with the appropriate forms for choosing a direct rollover.
-For more information, see the "Special Tax Notice," which may be obtained from Mass Mutual.
+For more information, see the "Special Tax Notice," which may be obtained from the Plan Administrator.